cultureamp/kaizen-design-system/packages/tailwind/README.md

 ## Prerequisite knowledge

 This package is essentially a custom Tailwind preset.
-This package does not change how Tailwind works; it only changes the  compiled classes.
+This package does not change how Tailwind works; it only changes the values that can be attached to utilities.

 For example,
 Tailwind allows us to use atomic classes with psuedo selectors as inline styles, like so: